honggzb/Study-General/Angular-Study/readme.md

 │   │   │   ├── Angular component commnication- Deborah Kurata/
 │   │   ├── Building Your First App with Spring Boot and Angular- Dan Bunker/ │   │   ├── DaMo-Angular Workshop/
-│   │   ├── Migration from AngularJS 1.x to Angular 2+- Joe Eames/
-│   │   │   │   ├── codeFinished/
-│   │   │   ├── codeInit/
-│   │   │   ├── codePreparedFinished/
-│   │   │   ├── Migration from AngularJS 1.x to Angular 2+.zip
-│   │   │   ├── Preparing for Migration from AngularJS (1.x) to Angular (2+).zip
-│   │   │   └── prepare.md
 │   │   ├── communication/
 │   │   │   ├── brother/
 │   │   │   ├── local-storage/